NVIDIA/nim-deploy/kserve/README.md

-# NIM Deploy on KServe
+# NIVIDA NIM Deploy on KServe
 [KServe](https://github.com/kserve/kserve) provides a serverless environment on Kubernetes that is purpose-built for AI inference.
 This repo describes what is necessary to deploy NVIDIA NIMs onto a running KServe installation.

 # Setup